Hydrotherapy: Spread of hydrotherapy

 Captain R. T. Claridge was responsible for introducing and promoting hydropathy in Britain, first in London in 1842, then with lecture tours in Ireland and Scotland in 1843.
 His 10-week tour in Ireland included Limerick, Cork, Wexford, Dublin and Belfast, over June, July and August 1843, with two subsequent lectures in Glasgow.

 Some other Englishmen preceded Claridge to Graefenberg, although not many.
-One of these was Dr. James Wilson, who himself, along with Dr James Manby Gully, established and operated a water cure establishment at Malvern in 1842.
+One of these was James Wilson, who himself, along with James Manby Gully, established and operated a water cure establishment at Malvern in 1842.
 In 1843, Wilson and Gully published a comparison of the efficacy of the water-cure with drug treatments, including accounts of some cases treated at Malvern, combined with a prospectus of their Water Cure Establishment.
 Then in 1846 Gully published The Water Cure in Chronic Disease, further describing the treatments available at the clinic.

 The fame of the water-cure establishment grew, and Gully and Wilson became well-known national figures.
 Two more clinics were opened at Malvern.
 Famous patients included Charles Darwin, Charles Dickens, Thomas Carlyle, Florence Nightingale, Lord Tennyson and Samuel Wilberforce.
 With his fame he also attracted criticism:

 Sir Charles Hastings, a physician and founder of the British Medical Association, was a forthright critic of hydropathy, and Gully in particular.

 From the 1840s, hydropathics were established across Britain.
 Initially, many of these were small institutions, catering to at most dozens of patients.
-By the later nineteenth century the typical hydropathic establishment had evolved into a more substantial undertaking, with thousands of patients treated annually for weeks at a time in a large purpose-built building with lavish facilities – baths, recreation rooms and the like – under the supervision of fully trained and qualified medical practitioners and staff.
+By the later nineteenth century, the typical hydropathic establishment had evolved into a more substantial undertaking, with thousands of patients treated annually for weeks at a time in a large purpose-built building with lavish facilities – baths, recreation rooms and the like – under the supervision of fully trained and qualified medical practitioners and staff.